Reviews You Can Rely On

 We carried the tripods in this review far and wide to get a real feel for what it's like to tote them around on adventures.

-Lastly, it's important to consider which options include a carrying bag, many of which offer a carrying strap.
-We're happy to report the vast majority of the tripods in this review gift an excellent carrying bag, even budget models like the Amazon Basics 50-Inch.
-Notably, the Manfrotto MT190X doesn't include a carrying bag, making it one of the more noticeable shortcomings of an otherwise top-tier tripod.
+High-stability options from 3 Legged Thing were quite hefty on the scale and in the bag.
+The Bucky was slightly more friendly to carry at 4 pounds.
+It's important to consider which options include a carrying bag, many of which offer a carrying strap.
+We're happy to report that the vast majority of the tripods we tested include an excellent carrying bag, even budget models like the Amazon Basics 50-Inch.

 Durability